 It is certainly true that if rent control is reframed as less of a broad economic policy and more of a displacement prevention measure, then much of the existing evidence against it becomes somewhat moot.
 For example, the key argument of [19] is that even though rent control yields real economic benefit to incumbent tenants in San Francisco, it also makes housing less affordable for newcomers to the city and therefore actually worsens the very problem it was meant to solve, which according to the authors is either city-wide economic inequality or gentrification or both.
 This conclusion of course depends on the somewhat tenuous assumption that rent control is meant to ameliorate either of these broader economic conditions.
 Viewed solely through the lens of housing stability, that study’s findings paint a much more favorable picture in which rent control yields a net benefit of $393 million per year for rent controlled tenants.
 All of these papers, however, fail to account for the findings presented here, however, which indicated a significant destabilizing effect of rent control due to higher rates of eviction.

-Evictions are, however, rare events, even for rent controlled tenants.
-It may therefore seem unlikely that the aggregate impact of even a two-fold increase in the annual rate of evictions would be enough to outweigh a figure as large as $393 million/year.
-Yet the economic impact of an eviction must not be underestimated.
 Recent data from the City of San Francisco itself suggests that eviction is the third-leading cause of homelessness there, representing 13% of survey respondents (n=1,039), up from just 4% in 2011.
-Meanwhile in the broader research literature the full extent of evictions’ downstream effects are only beginning to be understood.
-In particular, recent work by Desmond and others has demonstrated the deleterious, sometimes trans-generational effects of eviction on health outcomes, homelessness, and job retention [21], [27], [28].
-With effects as far-reaching and difficult to measure as these, it is ultimately beyond the scope of this study to determine what the true costs of rent control-induced eviction in San Francisco might be.
-Future work should focus on a rigorous accounting of the net effect of these two opposing dynamics.
+Recent work by Desmond and others has also demonstrated the deleterious, sometimes trans-generational effects of eviction on health outcomes, homelessness, and job retention [21], [27], [28].